MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

 * `Write(X)`: write the item named `X` from local memory to the DB state
 * These cover the various substeps of data access:
     * Map `X` to the relevant disk block containing `X`
-    * Move data to/from disk via OS calls an buffers, etc.
+    * Move data to/from disk via OS calls and buffers, etc.
     * Manage cache memory to speed up operations
 * A transaction may have several other local computations
     * E.g. updating values for an item `X`